MicrosoftDocs/Advertising-docs/Advertising/bingads-13/campaign-management-service/productscope.md

 ms.topic: article
 author: eric-urban
 ms.author: eur
-description: Defines a campaign level product scope with list of conditions that help determine whether a product from the Microsoft Merchant Center store gets served as a product ad.
+description: Defines a campaign level product scope with list of conditions that help determine which items from your catalog to include in the campaign e.g., filter by brand or condition.
 ---
 # ProductScope Data Object - Campaign Management
-Defines a campaign level product scope with list of conditions that help determine whether a product from the Microsoft Merchant Center store gets served as a product ad.
+Defines a campaign level product scope with list of conditions that help determine which items from your catalog to include in the campaign e.g., filter by brand or condition.

 You can use campaign product scopes with both Shopping campaigns and feed-based Audience campaigns i.e., those campaigns that leverage a Microsoft Merchant Center [store ID](shoppingsetting.md#storeid).

-The product scope allows you to choose which items from your catalog to include in the campaign e.g., filter by  brand or condition.
+> [!NOTE]
+> Product scope conditions are not supported with smart shopping campaigns i.e., campaigns with [CampaignType](campaign.md#campaigntype) set to *Shopping* and [SubType](campaign.md#subtype) set to *ShoppingSmartAds*.

 The *ProductScope* criterion can only be included within [BiddableCampaignCriterion](biddablecampaigncriterion.md).
 Also note that ad group level [ProductPartition](productpartition.md) can be added to [BiddableAdGroupCriterion](biddableadgroupcriterion.md) and [NegativeAdGroupCriterion](negativeadgroupcriterion.md).
 Duplicate or conflicting product conditions attempted within an ad group's [ProductPartition](productpartition.md) group will fail via the [ApplyProductPartitionActions](applyproductpartitionactions.md) operation; however, the operation will not validate whether duplicate or conflicting conditions already exist within the campaign level product scope.